-The other NEOs may terminate their employment agreements for Good Reason (as defined in the employment agreements), which includes (i) assignment of material duties inconsistent with those originally contemplated by the employment agreement, (ii) a reduction in base salary (excluding "across the board" reductions for all senior executives), (iii) material breach of the employment agreement by the Company, (iv) purported termination for Cause by the Company where such Cause does not exist, (v) in the case of assignment of the employment agreement by the Company, failure of the Company to obtain from such assignment an agreement to assume and perform under the employment agreement, or (vi) relocation of the NEO to an office outside the Phoenix metropolitan area (for certain NEOs).
-NEOs may also voluntarily terminate their employment agreements by giving 90 days prior written notice to the Company.
-In the event any of the other NEOs are terminated by the Company without Cause, or if any such NEO terminates his or her employment for Good Reason, such NEO will receive cash severance payments totaling the NEO's highest annual base salary in effect at any time prior to the date the notice of termination is given plus an amount equal to 75% of the then in effect annual base salary for the other NEOs.
+NEOs may terminate their employment agreements for Good Reason (as defined in the employment agreements), which includes (i) assignment of material duties inconsistent with those originally contemplated by the employment agreement, (ii) a reduction in base salary (excluding "across the board" reductions for all senior executives), (iii) material breach of the employment agreement by the Company, (iv) purported termination for Cause by the Company where such Cause does not exist, or (v) in the case of assignment of the employment agreement by the Company, failure of the Company to obtain from such assignment an agreement to assume and perform under the employment agreement.
+NEOs may also voluntarily terminate their employment agreements by giving 90 days' prior written notice to the Company.

+In the event the CEO is terminated by the Company without Cause, or if the CEO terminates his employment for Good Reason, the CEO will receive in a single payment an amount in cash equal to the sum of two times his highest annual base salary in effect at any time within the 90-day period prior to the date the notice of termination is given plus an amount equal to 100% of the base salary then in effect during the year in which the termination takes place.
+In the event any of the other NEOs are terminated by the Company without Cause, or if any such NEO terminates his or her employment for Good Reason, such NEO will receive cash severance payments totaling the NEO's highest annual base salary in effect at any time within the 90-day period prior to the date the notice of termination is given plus an amount equal to 75% of the then in effect annual base salary.
 Such payments are payable in a lump sum.

-Our other NEOs will also continue to receive health care benefits for 12 months and will be entitled to certain share-based awards as described below.
+Our NEOs will also continue to receive health care benefits for 12 months and will be entitled to certain sharebased awards as described below.
 In the case of death or disability of any of our other NEOs, his or her estate is entitled to a pro-rated amount of his or her cash bonus for the portion of the bonus period prior to death or disability (determined by the average cash bonus amount paid in the preceding two years).